ajRiverav/Cpp-member-function-specifiers-guide/README.md

 Here, cat is downcasted to an animal but because we have added the virtual specifier to the member function Animal::eat(), late binding is used.

-When dynamic binding is used, which member function to call occurs during run-time depending on who calls func()  (hence dynamically).
+When dynamic binding is used, the decision of which member function to call occurs during run-time depending on the object passed in to func() (hence dynamically).
 In this case it was a Cat which caused func() to call Cat::eat()).

-When static binding occurs, the member function to call is decided during compile time (hence the word static=does not change).
-In the original code it was Aminal::eat().
+When static binding occurs, the member function to call is decided during compile time (hence the word static).